thestackcollective/front-end-curriculum/mentor-posse-info/general-info.md

 - Example [preferences]: google cal, youcanbook.me, slack message, sunrise

-### What do you identify as being your biggest strength(s) technically as they relate to the curriculum at Turing?
-What are some of your technical interests that we may not focus on at Turing?
+### What do you identify as being your biggest strength(s) technically as they relate to the curriculum at TheStackCollective?
+What are some of your technical interests that we may not focus on at TheStackCollective?
 What are you non-technical interests / areas of expertise?

 - Example [technical turing-related] - react.js, ember, creating style guides, UI design
 - Example [technical but turing-divergent] - Clojure, Elixir, Rust, iOS